-ACT Gambling Counselling and Support Service is a free counselling service for people experiencing problems as a result of their gambling or someone else’s gambling.
+The ACT Gambling Support Service is a free and confidential counselling and outreach service for people experiencing harm as a result of their or some else’s gambling.
 Gambling related financial counselling is also available.
 The services provided include:

-- Community education to help raise community awareness about problem gambling
+- Community engagement to raise community awareness in relation to gambling harm prevention.

 Support, information and counselling services are available 24 hours a day, 7 days a week.
 To speak to a professional immediately, you can:

-Self-exclusion provides a way for individuals with a gambling problem to ban themselves from one or more nominated gambling venues.
-These gambling venues include clubs, hotels, taverns, the casino, bookmakers and ACTTAB outlets.
+Self-exclusion provides a way for individuals experiencing gambling harm to exclude themselves from gambling at one or more nominated gambling venues in the ACT.
+These gambling venues include clubs, hotels, taverns, the casino, and TABCORP ACT outlets.

 Information in other languages